u-blox/Android-u-blox-BLE/README.md

 #

-These files are all working with Android Studio 2.3 and with SDK version 21 (Android 5.0 - Lollipop).
+These files are all working with Android Studio 3.2.1 and with SDK version 28.

 Needed files to get BLE working in your app:
 ```